jerdog/jmeiss-me-website/content/posts/13-year-romance-is-over.md

   - Cell phone plans
   - Sprint
 hero: /images/posts/sprintHeartbreak.png
+summary: "Picking a wireless provider can sometimes be like dating - you both present yourselves as something you probably aren’t, but not willing to admit it until after you’re locked in."
 description: "Picking a wireless provider can sometimes be like dating - you both present yourselves as something you probably aren’t, but not willing to admit it until after you’re locked in."
 toc: false
 ---